 In addition to its positive portrayal of Catrin Cole and other women in the war effort, I also liked the way Their Finest shone a light on the role of writers in the making of films and the writing process.

 There were sad moments in Their Finest, some of which felt contrived.
-But then it occurred to me, perhaps it wasn’t so?
-With blitz bombs raining down on London, life could end so suddenly and without rhyme, reason or warning.
+But then it occurred to me: perhaps it wasn’t so?
+With blitz bombs raining down on London, life could end suddenly, without rhyme, reason or warning.

 Living through the Battle of Britain and the Blitz, it must have felt at times like one’s own survival or death, and those of an acquaintance or loved one, was simply a writer’s contrivance.